OctopusDeploy/blog/blog/2017-10/defining-tomcat-context-paths.md

 title: Defining Tomcat Context Paths
 description: Learn how Tomcat defines the context path of your web application.
 author: matthew.casperson@octopus.com
-visibility: private
+visibility: public
 metaImage: java-octopus-meta.png
 bannerImage: java-octopus.png
 tags:
  - Java
 ---

 The context path of a web application defines the URL that end users will access the application from.
-A simple context path like `myapp` means the web app can be accessed for http://localhost:8080/myapp.
-A nested context path like `myapp/v1` means the web app can be accessed for http://localhost:8080/myapp/v1.
+A simple context path like `myapp` means the web app can be accessed from a URL like http://localhost:8080/myapp.
+A nested context path like `myapp/v1` means the web app can be accessed from a URL like http://localhost:8080/myapp/v1.

 Tomcat provides a number of ways to define the context path of a web app, although the configuration is not quite as straight forward as you might expect.